VincentWei/build-minigui-3.2/README.md

 When there were some updates in the remote repos, you can run `update-all.sh` to update them.
 You can run `clean-build-all.sh` to uninstall, clean, and re-install them.

+Note that you might need to run `ldconfig` to refresh the shared libraries cache when running `mguxdemo`.

 ## ChangeLog